For the past three years, Josh Sharp had only one goal – to break into the Saracens first team and become a professional rugby player.

 The rejection was a blow to his ambitions but it does not mean his dream is over and he only has to look at his Students half-back partner for inspiration.

-Last year, Henry Taylor was released by to further his studies.
-Twelve months on and with a full season in behind him he lifted the with U20s, relegating captain Callum Braley to the bench, as well as signing a contract with Saracens.
+Last year, Henry Taylor was released by Harlequins to further his studies.
+Twelve months on and with a full season in National League One behind him he lifted the World Cup with England U20s, relegating captain Callum Braley to the bench, as well as signing a contract with Saracens.

 Sharp told the TRP: “The door is never shut and I know if I play well for Loughborough I’ll have another chance in professional rugby and Henry’s the perfect example of that.